biozalp/AdvancedGalleryFields/README.md

 == Installation ==

-1. Download the repository from GitHub and upload the plugin files to the `/wp-content/plugins/custom-gallery-fields` directory, or install the plugin through the WordPress plugins screen directly.
+1. Download the repository from GitHub and upload the plugin files to the `/wp-content/plugins/advanced-gallery-fields` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to Tools -> Custom Gallery Fields to configure which post types should have gallery fields
+3. Go to Tools -> Advanced Gallery Fields to configure which post types should have gallery fields
 4. Start adding galleries to your posts!

 == Frequently Asked Questions ==

 = Which post types are supported? =

 By default, the gallery field is available for Posts.
-You can enable it for any public post type through the settings page under Tools -> Custom Gallery Fields.
+You can enable it for any public post type through the settings page under Tools -> Advanced Gallery Fields.

 = Does it work with Elementor? =